mohammadahmad12222686/Calculator-main/README.md

 - **Function Addition with Multiplication**: Automatically adds a multiplication operator when functions or constants are added to ensure correct expression formatting.
 - **Auto Bracket Closure**: Ensures that opened parentheses are closed appropriately to prevent syntax errors.

-## About the Developer

-Pabitra Banerjee, a Full-Stack AI Engineer and the Founder & CEO of MB WEBBER'S, is known for his dedication to spreading science and technology among the common people.
-With a passion for astrophysics and mathematics, Pabitra actively engages in creating innovative solutions that bridge the gap between technology and everyday life.
-This calculator app is a testament to his commitment to developing practical and user-centric applications.

 ## Technologies Used in the Calculator Project

-The Calculator app developed by Pabitra Banerjee leverages a range of technologies and dependencies to deliver a seamless and efficient user experience.
+The Calculator app developed by Mohammad Ahmad leverages a range of technologies and dependencies to deliver a seamless and efficient user experience.
 Here’s a breakdown of the key technologies and packages used in this project as specified in the `pubspec.yaml` file:

 ### Flutter SDK
 - **Flutter**: The primary framework used for developing the app, allowing for a natively compiled application for mobile, web, and desktop from a single codebase.